(Last Update: 05/18/2025)

 - Combines the support of coils with the comfort of foam or latex layers.

-- Suitable for all types of sleepers, including back, stomach, and side sleepers.
+- Suitable for all types of sleepers.

 - Reduces motion transfer.